DEFI-COLaF/LADaS/AnnotationGuide.md

 ## AdvertisementZone
 ### 1.Definition
 AdvertisementZone: corresponds to the advertisement areas, specific to printed materials, that combine both images and texts with sales objectives.This zone has been added within the framework of the LADAS project to the Segmonto vocabulary in order to address areas that are not solely images or solely text, but rather combine both elements to the extent that they are generally difficult to separate.
+The text in the AdvertisementZone features a strong typographic variety with large disparities, including variations in size, font, and color.
 ### 2.Subtypes
 None
 ### 3.Examples